lkirkwood/ansible-sshman/README.md

 Users can have one of four possible roles:
 + `blocked` : Cannot login using [publickey authentication](https://www.ssh.com/academy/ssh/public-key-authentication).
-+ `user` : Normal user that cannot use sudo.
 + `sudoer` : Normal user that can use sudo.
 + `superuser` : User with UID 0 — equivalent to root.

 ### Details

 The first play of the playbook contains tasks for creating the groups this tool relies on.
-+ The `sshman-user` group will be created with no special properties.
 + The `sshman-sudoer` group will be created alongside a file of the same name under `/etc/suoders.d/`.
 This group will have sudo permissions `ALL=ALL`.

 Next in the playbook will be a play for each user, creating their account on hosts they have access to (unless they are `blocked` - these users will not have accounts created for them).